Family visit to Bateman's

 You have a choice when it comes to eating with your family at Bateman’s.
-Sit inside the Mulberry tea-room or on outdoor chairs and tables in the Mulberry Garden.
-If it's good weather, grab and go from the tea-room or if it’s good weather, why not bring a picnic to enjoy in one of our dedicated picnic areas.
+Sit inside the Mulberry Tea-room or on outdoor chairs and tables in the Mulberry Garden.
+If it's good weather, grab and go from the tea-room or bring a picnic to enjoy in the grounds.

 Good to know

 - Baby changing facilities can be found in the accessible toilet next to Visitor Reception, in the car park.